BlogAll Blog Posts | Next Post | Previous Post

 const aeskey = 'anijd54dee1c3e87e1de1d6e4d4e1de3'; var mi: TEncryptedIniFile; begin try mi := TEncryptedIniFile.Create('.settings.cfg', aeskey); try FTPUserNameEdit.Text := mi.ReadString('FTP','USER',''); FTPPasswordNameEdit.Text := mi.ReadString('FTP','PWD',''); FTPPortSpin.Value := mi.ReadInteger('FTP','PORT',21); mi.WriteDateTime('SETTINGS','LASTUSE',Now); mi.UpdateFile; finally mi.Free; end; except ShowMessage('Error in encrypted file.
 Someone tampered with the file?'); end; end;

-To start using this TEncryptedIniFile you can get TMS Cryptography Pack and you can download the TEncryptedIniFile class source here.
+To start using this TEncryptedIniFile you can get the latest TMS Cryptography Pack that has this class now included.